vexor/vx-promo/_posts/2014-02-19-depoy-rails-applications-using-ansible-and-mina.md

 executes all necessary moves.
 Mina just creates one deploy script.
 It’s very simple and understandable to describe configuration in Ansible.

-You can download and run the demo application to see how it works live:
+You can download and run the [demo application][demo] to see how it works live:

     $ git clone https://github.com/dima-exe/demo-deploy-using-ansible-and-mina.git
     $ brew install ansible